p-manoel/backend_test_assignment/README.md

 # Car Recommendation API

-A Ruby on Rails API that provides car recommendations based on user preferences and external ranking scores.
+A Ruby on Rails API that provides car recommendations based on user preferences and external AI-powered ranking scores.
+Designed to handle millions of records with optimized database performance.

 ## Overview

 This API endpoint delivers personalized car recommendations by:
 - Matching cars with user's preferred brands and price ranges
-- Incorporating external recommendation scores
+- Integrating AI-powered recommendation scores
+- Implementing efficient database queries and caching strategies
-- Sorting results by match quality and price
+- Sorting results by match quality, AI rank, and price
 - Supporting pagination and filtering options
+- Handling service resilience and data staleness

+The system is built to:
+- Scale efficiently with millions of database records
+- Process complex filtering and sorting operations
+- Handle external service interruptions gracefully
+- Maintain responsive performance under load

 ## Technical Details